 Cleveland Clinic's NeuroEthics Program (NEP-CC) is housed in the Department of Bioethics, but constitutes a partnership between the Neurological Institute and the Department of Bioethics, with faculty from both areas.
 Paul J. Ford, PhD serves as the Director of the NEP with Jalayne Arias, PhD, MA serving as Associate Director of Neuroethics Research.

-Great need exists to address the emerging ethical challenges faced by patients, families, caretakers, researchers and clinicians related to brain-based diseases.
+Great need exists to address the emerging ethical challenges faced by patients, families, caretakers, researchers and clinicians related to neurological diseases.
 This is particularly true given the increasing incidence of brain based diseases and the resulting world wide burden of suffering and disability.
 In the NeuroEthics Program at Cleveland Clinic, we approach these ethical challenges in a practical manner starting from the problems that arise in the prevention, diagnosis and treatment of neurological conditions.
 We undertake research, education and clinical support through collaborations with clinicians, clinical researchers and bioethicists.

 If you are a resident or fellow considering Cleveland Clinic for a Neurology Residency or Fellowship and would like to continue your studies in Ethics, please contact Paul Ford, PhD at firstname.lastname@example.org.